Join the conversation

 Posted in Conferences

-Tagged arts, conference, medical humanities, medicine, narrative, narrative medicine, Rita Charon
+Tagged CFP, conference, literature and medicine, medical humanities, narrative, narrative medicine, philosophy

 Leave a comment